 After almost 30 years at the Natural History Unit, including a spell as the unit’s leader at only aged 32, Fothergill and Keith Scholey set up wildlife production company Silverback Films in 2012.
 Recognised for his outstanding contribution to natural history programming, Fothergill was made a Fellow of the Royal Television Society in 2016, and was presented with an honorary doctorate from the University of Bristol in 2018.

-After dedicating much of his life to helping promote and preserve the natural world, Fothergill is hoping that Our Planet can encourage people to take accountability for their actions and make a real change to the environment.
+After dedicating much of his life to helping promote and preserve the natural world, Fothergill hopes that Our Planet continues to encourage people to take accountability for their actions and make a real change to the environment.
 He says, “The word ‘Our’ implies ownership and responsibility.
 We only have one.”

-Our Planet is available on Netflix from 5 April.
+Our Planet is still available to watch on Netflix.